Max Knight (rugby union)

-Max Knight (born 12 February 2004) is an English professional rugby union footballer who plays at centre for Premiership Rugby club Gloucester.
+Max Knight (born 12 December 2004) is an English professional rugby union footballer who plays at centre for Premiership Rugby club Gloucester.

 Career

 He played British Universities and Colleges Sport (BUCS) rugby for Hartpury University as well as in the Rigby Championship.
 He played for Hartpury and Gloucester Rugby during the 2024-25 season, scoring a try in the Premiership Rugby Cup for Gloucester against Cornish Pirates in November 2024.

 He started for Gloucester against Bristol Bears in the Premiership Rugby Cup in September 2025, starting in the centre alongside his brother Will.
 Both brothers scored in a 40-24 loss.

 Personal life

-His brother Will Knight also plays for Gloucester Rugby.
+He attended St Peter’s RC High School, Gloucester & Hartpury College - his brother Will Knight also plays for Gloucester Rugby.